uburu/InstaParser/README.md

 # InstaParser
-Little class to get all information about user's photos and photos src without Instagram API :octocat:
+Class to get all information about user's photos and photos src without Instagram API :octocat: